 1. Preheat your oven to 425º.

-2. Take the butternut squash and cut it in 2 even pieces lengthwise.
+2. Take the butternut squash and cut it into 2 even pieces lengthwise.
 Remove the seeds.

-3. Place the two halves on a baking sheet or glass baking dish, cut side up.
+3. Place the two halves on a baking sheet or glass baking dish, with the cut side up.

 6. Let the squash cool slightly in order to handle it without burning yourself.